Efficient $\varepsilon$-approximate minimum-entropy couplings: Algorithm approximation error analysis

 in which case this split would not have occurred. \end{proof}

-\begin{claim} Any distribution state contains at most $\nicefrac{1}{8 \eps}$ important coupling states, $2^{m-1}$ left-pierced coupling states, and $2^{m-1}$ right-pierced coupling states, at any time.
+\begin{claim} Any distribution state contains at most $\nicefrac{1}{8 \eta}$ important coupling states, $2^{m-1}$ left-pierced coupling states, and $2^{m-1}$ right-pierced coupling states, at any time.

-Further, this implies: (i) the midpoint of a split operation from some distribution will only ever split a coupling state it considers regular, (ii) any time a new distribution state $s_L$ is created by a split operation, it will start with exactly $\nicefrac{1}{8 \eps}$ important coupling states, (iii) if some distribution considers a coupling state important or pierced, it has near-height at most $m-1$, and (iv) any coupling state has near-height at most $m$. \end{claim} \begin{proof} Suppose this main invariant has held so far.
+Further, this implies: (i) the midpoint of a split operation from some distribution will only ever split a coupling state it considers regular, (ii) any time a new distribution state $s_L$ is created by a split operation, it will start with exactly $\nicefrac{1}{8 \eta}$ important coupling states, (iii) if some distribution considers a coupling state pierced, it has near-height at most $m-1$, and (iv) any coupling state has near-height at most $m$. \end{claim} \begin{proof} Suppose this main invariant has held so far.
 This is initially true because all coupling states start as regular.

 Then, consider any split operation by a distribution $p_i$.
-By \cref{claim:midpoint}, we may conclude all left-pierced coupling states were strictly to the left of the midpoint, and all right-pierced or important coupling states were strictly to the right of the midpoint.
-Hence, implication (i) holds.
-Additionally, the new distribution state $s_L$ has strictly more than $2^m + \nicefrac{1}{8 \eps}$ states, so implication (ii) holds, as there are enough coupling states to designate $\nicefrac{1}{8 \eps}$ as important.
+We know from \cref{claim:midpoint} that there are strictly more than $2^m + \nicefrac{1}{8\eta}$ coupling states on either side of the midpoint.
+Since there are only at most $2^{m-1}$ left-pierced coupling states, they will be strictly to the left of the midpoint; also, since there are only at most $\nicefrac{1}{8 \eta}$ important coupling states and $2^{m-1}$ right-pierced coupling states, they will be strictly to the right of the midpoint.
+Hence, implication (i) holds: the midpoint must split a regular coupling state.
+Similarly, the new distribution state $s_L$ has strictly more than $2^m + \nicefrac{1}{8 \eta}$ coupling states (at most $2^{m-1}$ are left-pierced, the rest are regular), so implication (ii) holds, as there are enough coupling states to designate $\nicefrac{1}{8 \eta}$ as important.